mmuratarat/mmuratarat.github.io/_posts/2020-07-19-columnar_storage.md

 ## Row-Oriented Database

-Traditional databases store data by each row.
-The fields for each record are sequentially stored.
+Traditional databases store data by each row and the fields for each record are sequentially stored.

 Let’s say you have a table like this:

 ```
 +----+--------------+----------------------+----------+-------------+------------+-----------+-----+